Sohaib-Ahmed21/Pokemon/README.md

 ### POKEMON API
-This is a pokemon cards game in which two different players can make a team and choose their cards and play this game turn by turn.
+This is a pokemon cards game in which two players make their teams i.e. choose their cards and play this game turn by turn.
+One who loses all cards first loses the game.

 This Project contain: